ET-CS/2TE/README.md

 This is a VERY simple/basic/skeleton example of how I work with template engine in my web development.

+[Read more][http://itekblog.com/template-engine-need-two/] about why I use two template engines in one app and about this example.

 ## Requirements

 * Golang